GreyGuoweiChen/VirHost/README.md

 * numpy 1.23.5

 ### Quick install
-We highly recommend using conda to install all the dependencies.
+We highly recommend using 'conda'/'mamba' to install all the dependencies.
 To install, please download RNAVirHost by "git clone"
 ```
 git clone https://github.com/GreyGuoweiChen/VirHost.git
 cd VirHost

-# create the environment and install the dependencies using conda
+# create the environment and install the dependencies using conda or mamba
-conda create -n virhost -c bioconda python=3.8 blast=2.12.0 xgboost pandas numpy prodigal biopython scikit-learn
+mamba env create -f environment.yml

 # activate the environment
-conda activate virhost
+conda activate rnavirhost

+# distribute RNAVirHost to your conda environment
+pip install .

+# you may check the installation by calling:
+conda list RNAVirHost
 ```